PlagueVonKarma/jep-hack/README.md

 If you use our implementations of anything at all, it is encouraged to submit Pull Requests for bug fixes if you find any issues!
 We very much appreciate them!

 ## Development Credits
-- Plague von Karma (Director, Kanto Expansion Pak Founder, Programming, Maps)
+- Plague von Karma (Director, Kanto Expansion Pak Founder, Programming, Maps, Stat Exp.
+Display code)
 - Martha's Against Humanity (Kanto Expansion Pak ROM Hack Creator, Programmer, Spriter)
 - Zeta_Null (Repository Creator, Spriter, Programming, Music)
 - LadyMisticus (Documentation, Programming, Mapping, Spriter)